National Movement (Poland): Elections to the European Parliament in 2014

-The National Movement announced their desire to take part in the elections to the European Parliament on the 7th January 2014 which were to be held in the same year.
+The National Movement announced their desire to take part in the elections to the European Parliament on 7 January 2014 which were to be held in the same year.
 The movement's policies for these elections were: Building a "Europe of Homelands" through annulling the Lisbon Treaty, furthering the anti-gender campaign, promoting Polish historical policy at the EU level, striving for the rights of Poles abroad (especially in Lithuania), withdrawal from the climate package, and promoting Polish mining and coal-based energy.
 The National Movement fielded candidates in all constituencies.
-In the elections 98,626 people voted for the National Movement, which gave it 1.4% of the vote (9th place overall).
+In the elections 98,626 people voted for the National Movement, which gave it 1.4% of the vote (ninth place overall).

 Senate by-elections in 2014

-In the by-election to district No. 47 of the Senate on September 7, 2014, the candidate of the National Movement, Krzysztof Bosak, received 6.42% of votes, which placed him in 3rd place out of 6 candidates.
+In the by-election to district No. 47 of the Senate on 7 September 2014, the candidate of the National Movement, Krzysztof Bosak, received 6.42% of votes, which placed him in third place out of six candidates.

 Presidential elections in 2015

-In the Polish presidential election in 2015 the party fielded a candidate, Marian Kowalski, a columnist and bodybuilder.
+In the Polish presidential election in 2015, the party fielded a candidate, Marian Kowalski, a columnist and bodybuilder.
 He was eliminated in the first-round with only 77,630 votes, a 0.52% share.